 Measuring the motions of local group galaxies is important for an understanding of the age, structure and fate of the local group, a group of about 35 galaxies contained within a 3Mpc diameter.
 Water megamasers have been used with other information to determine the space velocity of M33: a similar study has measured the proper motion of the local group galaxy IC10.
-A corresponding study of the LMC with the LBA has recently commenced, and is timely given the recent claims (based on optical proper motion studies) that the Magellanic Cloud system is in only its first orbit around the Galaxy, and fundamental in its ability to independently measure the distance to the LMC.
+A corresponding study of the LMC with the LBA has recently commenced, and is timely given the recent claims that the Magellanic Cloud system is in only its first orbit around the Galaxy, and fundamental in its ability to independently measure the distance to the LMC.

-- 22 GHz capability of all telescopes, with a new receiver having been added to Parkes this year. - The LMC is a critical rung on extragalactic distance ladder. - The LBA is the only VLBI array able to observe LMC and SMC enabling measurements of their proper motions and, potentially, rotational parallaxes.
+- 22 GHz capability of all telescopes, with a new receiver being added to Parkes this year. - The LMC is a critical rung on extragalactic distance ladder. - The LBA is the only VLBI array able to observe LMC and SMC.

-• Four epochs per year at 22 GHz (for water masers).
+Four epochs per year at 22 GHz (for water masers).